RaulPPelaez/Naga_KeypadMapper/README.md

 	`naga` //restart the daemon if there is one running and starts one in the console for debugging.

 By running it from a terminal you can get the "Command : " output and debug your config/fork.
+For all the double dashed ocd people the commands also works with 2 dashes.

 #### In depth
 The installation process automatically executes the daemon in the background and set it to start at boot for you.
 But you can still run it manually as follows: